 CDC CHT Exam Prep

-During your program, Stanbridge College helps you prepare to take the California Dialysis Council (CDC) Certified Hemodialysis Technicians certification exam to become a Certified Hemodialysis Technician (CHT).
+During your program, Stanbridge University helps you prepare to take the California Dialysis Council (CDC) Certified Hemodialysis Technicians certification exam to become a Certified Hemodialysis Technician (CHT).
 With a 95% multi-year average CDC CHT exam pass rate from program inception,1 we strive to ensure each Hemodialysis Technician student is confident and fully prepared.

 The CDC Certified Hemodialysis Technicians certification exam is designed to cover kidney failure, principles of dialysis, hemodialysis devices, vascular access, procedures and complications, dialyzer reprocessing, and water treatment.
 The questions focus on your ability to make decisions in various patient care scenarios under critical conditions.
 The exam requires that you understand the basic principles of hemodialysis and apply this to different elements of patient safety management.

-Stanbridge College continuously provides top-of-the-line examination preparation to assist students in successfully preparing for their exam.
+Stanbridge University continuously provides top-of-the-line examination preparation to assist students in successfully preparing for their exam.
 These services are provided at no additional charge.

 Stanbridge University accepts applications for admission to our diploma and degree programs on an open enrollment basis.
 To apply, please complete the following steps.
 Your Admissions Representative will provide you with details for each step.